nedap/utils.test/README.md

 ## ns organisation

-(how is the project organised?
-Which are its public parts?)
+There is exactly 1 namespace meant for public consumption:
+ - nedap.utils.test.api

 ## Documentation